systemsomicslab/MsdialWorkbench/README.md

 # How to build MS-DIAL5 Desktop Application (for Windows)

+## Installing Visual Studio and cloning MsdialWorkbench source code
 1. Download and install [Visual Studio Community 2022](https://visualstudio.microsoft.com/).
 (In the `Workloads` selection, choose `.NET desktop development`. )
-2. Clone this repo.
+2. Git clone this repo.

+## Building MsdialWorkbench with Visual Studio
 3. Double click `MsdialWorkbench.sln` in the cloned repo.
 4. Right-click on `MsdialWorkbench` in the Solution Explorer.
 5. Click `Manage NuGet Packages for Solution...`.
 6. Add the `Assemblies` folder in this repo to the **Package source:**.
 7. Select `Debug vendor unsupported` from the `Solution Configurations` pull-down menu.
 8. Select `MsdialGuiApp` from the `Startup Projects` pull-down menu.
-9. Click `▶ MsdialGuiApp` button.
+9. Click `▶ MsdialGuiApp` button on the right side of 8.

 # Developers
 Lead developer: Hiroshi Tsugawa (RIKEN)